KSiXing/Crash-Courses/README.md

 # Crash Courses

-This repository aims to help beginners to have a basic understand on programming and coding.
+This repository aims to help beginners gain a basic understanding in programming and coding

 ## Other Guides